ARM-software/libGPULayers/docs/running_android.md

 If you specify the `--logcat <file>` option the script will automatically clear the logcat log after installing the layers, and start recording logcat to the specified file.
 Logcat recording will end during device clean up.

-### Capturing Android Perfetto traces

-The Timeline layer is designed to provide semantic metadata that can be used to annotate an Android Perfetto render stages trace.
-This provides profiling tools with API information that Perfetto alone cannot provide, making it a much more data-rich visualization .

-If you specify the `--perfetto <file>` option the script will automatically configure Perfetto to capture render stages information for the target application and save it to the specified file.

 ## Manual configuration